 Flipped learning sees the traditional roles of learning and homework switched, whereby the traditional teaching/learning practice is conducted outside of class hours (home-learning) and application of knowledge is applied during class time.

-When looking to implement flipped learning in your classroom, there are key aspects that need to be considered.
+Before implementing flipped learning in your classroom, there are some aspects that need to be considered.
 Firstly, in order to do this, you need to understand that flipped learning and a flipped classroom are not interchangeable - flipping a classroom can, but doesn’t always, lead to flipped learning.
 There are four core pillars that educators must follow in order to successfully execute flipped learning pedagogy which are outlined below:

 The way in which you absorb flipped learning isn’t as structured as usual classroom learning and your classroom needs to accommodate for this.
 Lessons won’t always follow the same structure and classrooms should support the ability for students to work independently or in groups.
 These flexible spaces mean that students are able to choose where and how they learn.

 Traditional learning in class is teacher-centred, whereby the teacher is the primary source of information.
 Students are fed information in class and exploration and expansion of the topic is usually done so independently outside of school hours.
 Flipped learning sees a shift from this to student-centred learning.

 Students research subjects independently ahead of lesson time and instead, use the lesson to broaden their understanding and delve deeper into a topic, and if needed have the guidance of teacher.
 This style of learning promotes student ownership of work and means students are more engaged with the information they’re consuming.

 Intentional content within flipped learning focuses on choosing the best content to be delivered both in and out of the classroom.
 In this model, new content is taken outside of the classroom and therefore the highest quality content is needed to ensure students are able to learn this to the best of their ability.